dfm/extending-jax/README.md

 With that out of the way, the actual build routine is defined in the following
 files:

-- In `./pyproject.toml`, we specify that `pybind11` and `cmake` are required build dependencies and that we'll use `setuptools.build_meta` as the build backend.
+- In `./pyproject.toml`, we specify that `pybind11` and `scikit-build-core` are required build dependencies and that we'll use `scikit-build-core` as the build backend.

-- `setup.py` is a pretty typical setup file with a custom class for building the extensions that executes CMake for the actual compilation step.
-This does include some extra configuration arguments for CMake to make sure that it uses the correct Python libraries and installs the compiled objects to the right place.
-It might be possible to use something like [scikit-build][scikit-build] to replace this step, but I struggled to get it working.

-- Finally, `CMakeLists.txt` defines the build process for CMake using [pybind11's support for CMake builds][pybind11-cmake].
+- Then, `CMakeLists.txt` defines the build process for CMake using [pybind11's support for CMake builds][pybind11-cmake].
 This will also, optionally, build the GPU ops as discussed below.

 With these files in place, we can now compile our XLA custom call ops using